godotengine/godot-docs/classes/class_multiplayersynchronizer.rst

 **delta_synchronized**\ (\ ) :ref:`🔗<class_MultiplayerSynchronizer_signal_delta_synchronized>`

 Emitted when a new delta synchronization state is received by this synchronizer after the properties have been updated.
+This signal is only called when properties set to replicate "On Change" are synchronized.

 .. rst-class:: classref-item-separator